 But did you know that Blue Majik powder doesn’t just turn foods a cool blue color, but also has tons of awesome health benefits as well?
 What might some of those health benefits be?
 Let’s have a look at all these in this post.

 Blue Majik is the same as Blue Spirulina.
 Blue Majik was the name given by E3Live which was the first company to release a Blue Spirulina powder that you could buy.
 Because of that, Blue Spirulina is sometimes referred to as Blue Majik.
 But, they are the same thing.
 So when we look at Blue Majik benefits, we’ll be looking at blue spirulina benefits.

-Learn more about Blue Spirulina at What is Blue Majik or Blue Spirulina?
-A Complete Guide
+Learn more about Blue Spirulina at What is Blue Spirulina?

 What is Blue Majik Made of?

 Blue Majik is the antioxidant phycocyanin extracted from regular spirulina.
 Phycocyanin is a bright blue color and gives Blue Majik its bright blue color and name.
-It’s usually sold in a powder form which can be mixed in drinks or food.
+It’s usually sold in powder form which can be mixed into drinks or food.